iSach/audio-filtering/README.md

 - Grade: `18/20`

 ## Notes
-The OOP implementation is not very good.
-The composite filter could be improved by distributing more tasks to external classes, especially by making BlockData not only store Data but make it really act as a sub-filter by making them send messages between each other to go through the "graph".
+The project lost points in the grade because of a lack of OOP concepts around the center class "CompositeFilter".
+I've commit new changes to improve that afterwards.

-Another even more optimal solution is to use a model of the problem as a directed graph.
-This could also be implemented, and then select the appropriate traversal through it.
+A better implementation would be to consider the problem as going through a directed graph.
+This has not and will not be implemented.

 ## Running the library
 First, you need an input file.
 Let's consider we have an input file `input.wav`.